 The purpose of MSW field practicum is to provide students with an intentional and planned learning experience that provides opportunities to demonstrate advanced practice skills, knowledge, and values consistent with the mission, goals and objectives of the MSW Program and the NASW Code of Ethics.
 Special expectations include demonstration of leadership skills, ability for ethical and competent independent practice, preparation for intervention with a spectrum of populations, use of current technology for practice, and successful interdisciplinary collaboration.
 The application of social work knowledge to a practice setting is facilitated by field instruction and the Canvas courses.
-Field practicum and co-requisite seminars are educationally-directed, agency-based learning experiences enabling students to demonstrate advanced social work knowledge, skills, and values.
+Field practicum and co-requisite seminars are educationally focused agency-based learning experiences enabling students to demonstrate advanced social work knowledge, skills, and values.
 Students are expected to progress to higher skill levels as they move through the field practicum sequence culminating in the ability, upon graduation, to engage in advanced social work practice with persons across the life course and in multiple system contexts.
 The first year in field practicum is referred to as the "generalist year," the second year in practicum is referred to as the "specialist year".

 The purpose of graduate field practicum is to provide students with the opportunity to integrate master's-level social work theory, practice, knowledge, skills, and values with an agency-based learning experience.
-The application of social work knowledge to a practice setting is facilitated by agency-based field instruction provided by an approved field instructor or task supervisor, and accompanied by weekly seminars.
+The application of social work knowledge to a practice setting is facilitated by agency-based field instruction provided by an approved field instructor or task supervisor and accompanied by weekly seminars.
 Field practicum enables students to demonstrate acquisition of the advanced social work knowledge, skills, and values they have acquired as they proceed through the classroom curriculum.

-14.2 Field Practicum Hour Requirements
+15.1a Field Practicum Hour Requirements

-Two- and three-year MSW students complete a minimum of 950\ clock hours of field practicum over their generalist and specialist years.
-Advanced Standing students complete a minimum of 550\ clock hours of field practicum, which is added to the hours earned as a BSW student.
+Two- and three-year MSW students complete a minimum of 950 clock hours of field practicum over their generalist and specialist years.
+Advanced Standing students complete a minimum of 550 clock hours of field practicum, which is added to the hours earned as a BSW student.

-\Hours may be reduced at program and CSWE discretion in event of natural disaster, national emergency or public health emergency and pursuant to agency needs and program discretion.
+Hours may be reduced at program and CSWE discretion in event of natural disaster, national emergency or public health emergency and pursuant to agency needs and program discretion.

-14.3 Practicum Foundations Course
+15.1b Practicum Foundations Course

 The Practicum Foundations course is mandatory for all incoming generalist students.
 Students must attend this training prior to starting or in the early stages of their field practicum.
+These trainings will focus on ethics and engagement skills and are delivered either synchronously or a-synchronously.

-14.4Field Practicum Seminar and Counting Hours
+15.1c Field Practicum Seminar and Counting Hours